"Pain plus time is comedy, so we know that this struggle will make us stronger comedians and in turn help others laugh....and heal.” — Mina Liccione

 And beloved improv comedy house, The Courtyard Playhouse, has been able to open its doors again for their youth classes and camps, as well as for sell-out improv shows, like its Monday night Film Noir Improvised.

-“Theater getting back up and running again is excellent, not only for those interested in the arts, but for performers too,” comments Satya Baskaran, a Dubai-based actor who starred in The Junction’s August production of The Shape of Things.
+“Theater getting back up and running again is excellent, not only for those interested in the arts, but for performers too,” comments Satya Baskaran, a Dubai-based actor starring in The Junction’s December production of A Midsummer Night’s Dream.
 “It allows us to continue to work on our craft, reconnect with our community, and also enables those of us pursuing acting professionally, like myself, the chance to work.”

 Without an audience, there is no work for anyone connected to the industry.
 There is no income to maintain the high costs of running a live performance venue.
 As performers and producers struggle to make ends meet, and grapple with the horrible reality that they may be forced to close their doors forever, they continue to hope that tomorrow is a new day.

 “Come support our shows.
 Use the theater to help you get through this,” says Downey.
 “There is a ton of talent right here in the UAE,” adds Goenka.
 “We can organically grow our own performing arts scene here if we just support local performers and shows.”